yuqianxu2816/MS-Spectral-Foundation/README.md

 Spatial omics provides the biological motivation by identifying disease-associated glycan patterns in tissue and serum.

-This project focuses on the computational side: learning general spectral representations from MS/MS data derived from these experiments using self-supervised learning.
+This project focuses on the computational side: learning general spectral representations from serum LC-MS/MS data, biologically inspired by spatial omics findings.

 Note that the current project does not analyze spatial imaging data directly; instead, spatial omics studies serve as biological motivation for studying molecular heterogeneity.